Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 As we describes earlier, one way to input a list of items a get a sorted list from them is to first redirect the output of the **cat** command to a file **list1**, the use that file as an input to the **sort** command.

 This is a very round about way of doing things, and you can be left with random temporary files which will need to be removed.
 Ideally what we would like is to route the output of one command into the input of another command.
 This is accomplished with a **pipe**.
-The symbol for a pip is a verticle bar **|**.
+The symbol for a pip is a vertical bar **|**.

 Try typing